-|Our style or profile of negotiation can define whether we grind into a deadlock, or create value and an enduring relationship.
+Your style or profile of negotiation can define whether you grind into a deadlock, or create value and with it an enduring relationship.
 So what do you do when your needs are incompatible and your path to agreement starts to fade?

 Understanding the Five Negotiation Styles

 People often ask, “which is the best negotiation style?”
 As with much management theory, there is no single “best” approach.
 All five profiles of dealing with stressful and high-pressure negotiations are useful.
 Determining which to use depends on the given situation.

 Although we’re capable of using all five, we have noticed in our sales negotiation training and contract negotiation training that participants tend to use between one to three preferred styles.
 We tend to use these unconsciously in negotiations.
 Why?
 Because our preferred styles have worked for us in the past.
 Our temperament (nature) or our upbringing (nurture) can also affect which negotiation styles we prefer.

 So, which negotiation styles are likely to reward you in business negotiations?
 This question will be answered later in this article.
 First, let’s visit each of these important negotiation profile styles.